The Music Link series is a strange set.

 As a result, the Music Link tag appeared after the 1988/89 JP launch of the first components, the DAC-1 and DMA-1, and was first seen in Europe before being "exported" to Japan - exactly like for the ESOTEC series !

-Both Marantz in Japan and Philips spent alltogether very little on advertising, proper catalogs or photography : while Marantz SG (Singapore) initially made nice efforts as usual, crappy and badly printed catalogs were a habit at Marantz JP throughout the 1980s and 1990s, and a normal situation at Philips since it had bought Marantz especially to delegate its High-End adventure(s) to...
+These efforts notwithstanding, both Marantz in Japan and Philips spent alltogether very little on advertising, proper catalogs or photography : while Marantz SG (Singapore) initially produced nice work as usual, crappy and badly printed catalogs were a habit at Marantz JP throughout the 1980s and 1990s, and a normal situation at Philips since it had bought Marantz especially to delegate its High-End adventure(s) to...

 As did happen to the ESOTEC series, two of the original components were in fact old items : the Tt 1000 mkII and the MA-24.